 - First of all you must change how you view your physical capabilities, your strength and stamina, seeing them not as a weapon in this war, or of infinite capacity, but as finite, a coal store to be husbanded and guarded with great care, rationed out day by day and never squandered in some bonfire of rash ego.

 - Take small steps in everything, but always keep going forward, be it 40km in a day, or just 4km.
-Don’t let unrealistic expectaions, built up in the pre trip phase, undermine the reality you find yourself in.
+Don’t let unrealistic expectations, built up in the pre-trip phase, undermine the reality you find yourself in.

 - Go easy on yourself and those around you.

 - An Antarctic trip is easy.
 Just plan out every day, every detail, making everything simple, effective before you go.
 Everything from gaffer taping poles together so they don’t need to be taken out of the tent, fuck-off zip pulls on everything, a bag to roll the tent, mats and bags into all in one.
-Have a bomb proof cooking system (XGK or Wisperlight) with the pans in a solid housing (Trangia or home made), with everything set up so the second the tent is us you’re pouring in the day’s left over hot water and getting the snow melting started (the quicker you eat and drink the faster you can go to bed).
+Have a bomb-proof cooking system (XGK or Wisperlight) with the pans in a solid housing (Trangia or homemade), with everything set up so the second the tent is us you’re pouring in the day’s leftover hot water and getting the snow melting started (the quicker you eat and drink the faster you can go to bed).
 Take a funnel so you don’t spill hot water when pouring - simple stuff like that, a game of marginal gains.
-Give everyone jobs and don’t run on a western democratic model of ‘it’s your turn’ etc. Each woman should have a place when the tent goes up, then a place when it comes to bringing it to life (1 digs kitchen trench in porch, 1 shovels snow on valances, 1 sweeps out snow with brush as 1 hands them in bags and kit through the back of tent).
-Basically a bomb proof system before you go, then refine it day on day, as you need to be either moving or sleeping , and anything else needs to be reduced to a minimum.
+Give everyone jobs and don’t run on a western democratic model of ‘it’s your turn’ etc. Each woman should have a place when the tent goes up, then a place when it comes to bringing it to life (one digs kitchen trench in porch, one shovels snow on valances, one sweep out snow with a brush as one hand them in bags and kit through the back of tent).
+Basically, a bomb-proof system before you go, then refine it a day on day, as you need to be either moving or sleeping, and anything else needs to be reduced to a minimum.

 - Don’t worry too much about getting cold, but do worry about getting too hot.
 Don’t ski like Cracknel and Fogle in huge down jackets, but stripped down to base layers and a shell.
 Again this is where being is vital.
-You strip down to ski, then stick in down jackets and pants, pack everything away, then take of your ‘static layer’ and off you go.
-Being women you may get colder, so sew up some leg and arm warmer (like they have on road bikes) that you can slip up and down in the day (the knees can get cold).
+You strip down to ski, then stick in down jackets and pants, pack everything away, then take off your ‘static layer’ and off you go.
+Being women you may get colder, so sew up some leg and arm warmers (like they have on road bikes) that you can slip up and down in the day (the knees can get cold).
 Try and have a very flexible system.
-The main reason for not getting hot is that when you sweat you end up with salt on your skin, which increases abrasion, leading to sores - a real killer on any multi week ski trip (I would avoid a waterproof shell on my legs all together).
+The main reason for not getting hot is that when you sweat you end up with salt on your skin, which increases abrasion, leading to sores - a real killer on any multi-week ski trip (I would avoid a waterproof shell on my legs altogether).

 - Protect your face and look after your nose and never ever have any skin exposed to the weather, be it stormy or still.

-- Avoid tight fitting ‘sport’ shells, as for polar work you need a baggier fit, as close contact with your base layer can lead to frostbit on your thighs.
+- Avoid tight-fitting ‘sport’ shells, as for polar work you need a baggier fit, as close contact with your base layer can lead to frostbite on your thighs.

 - Start off slow, even if you only do a few kilometres a day for the first few days in the long run it will work out better.
 Your body will find it almost impossible to recover from wounds or injuries and these are most usually picked up early.
 Take time to get your systems right, working as a team, before you get into the hard stuff.

 - Don’t underestimate the massive psychological burden of a polar trip, the loneliness and isolation (even in a big team), as well as the slog.
-Get yourself a ton of music, podcasts and audio books (take 2 ipods), plus real books to read each night, even for just a half an hour.
+Get yourself a ton of music, podcasts and audiobooks (take 2 iPods), plus real books to read each night, even for just half an hour.
 You will need some way of escaping yourself and Antarctica, even for just a little while.

 - Lastly win or lose, this trip could be the best or worst one of your life, category 1, 2 or 3.
 Which one?
 Well that depends on you, not Antarctica.